DANS-KNAW/dans-frontend-framework/README.md

 The DANS front-end framework lets you build apps that help a user submit metadata to archiving services in a standardised way.
 It presents the user with a highly usable interface that guides them through the steps needed to submit their data in the most complete way as possible.

+## Documentation
+Read the [documentation](https://dans-knaw.github.io/dans-frontend-framework/) on how to get started.

 ## Features

 - Components split up into individually importable packages